Graduate Student Handbook: Academic Advisement

 - All staff members may not be available during the posted office hours.

 - Students wishing to meet with the Associate Chair for Graduate Affairs must make an appointment.
-An appointment request should be requested through our Contact Us form.
-The appointment request should include specific information regarding the purpose of the meeting.
+An appointment request should be requested at the front desk in Van Leer W208.

 - Suggesting dates and times when you could be available for a meeting could speed up the process.

 - New, on-campus ECE graduate students are required to attend an orientation program prior to the start of classes.

 - Students admitted into the Georgia Tech – Lorraine (GTL) program or Georgia Tech - Shenzhen participate in an advisement program on their campus.

 - Advisement for continuing students is provided prior to the first phase of registration each term.
 Advisors are available during the hours listed above for any students needing assistance.

 - The ECE website serves as a means by which students may obtain information about graduate degree requirements, policies, and procedures.

 - Degree program information, frequently used forms, and handbooks are all available on the Student Resources page of the ECE website.